PubSub WebSocket Overview

 copy(`https://interact.crowdcontrol.live/#/${jwt.profileType}/${jwt.originID}`)

-Now that you're authenticated, you now have the power to manage the player's Game Session.
+Now that you're authenticated, you now have the power to manage the player's Game Session (if you requested session:write).
 When a Game Session is active, viewers will be able to purchase effects (more on how to define those elsewhere on this website), which the app will then inform you of through Effect Request events.

-Note that from this point on, you'll need to have a game pack approved and published to our servers.
+Note that from this point on, you'll need to impersonate an existing game to test off of or have a game pack approved and published to our servers.
 As long as you have an appropriate-looking JSON, we can usually get your pack privately published pretty promptly.
 The quickest way to reach us is joining our Discord server, selecting "Community Developer" in the onboarding questions, then posting in #cc-developer.

 To manage a game session, you will make HTTP calls to our API server.
 Our API server, like the WebSocket, accepts data in the format of a JSON string.
-Requests should contain an Authorization header with the former cc-auth-token INSERT_JWT_HERE.
+Requests should contain a header Authorization: cc-auth-token INSERT_JWT_HERE along with the aforementioned JSON content headers.
 As always, you should also be sure to include a User-Agent header.

 To start a session, send a POST to https://openapi.crowdcontrol.live/game-session/start with a body of: